timoweaver/blog/_posts/2020-09-16-mitsubishi-uni-hb-pencil-review.markdown

 This is a great pencil overall though.
 It's very easy to control if it's going to make a slightly lighter or a darker line, unlike some other Japanese HB pencils I've used.
 Very smooth lead, can get pretty dark if you want it, and glides on smooth papers.
 For writing it is amazing as well, I wrote a first draft of this review with one on paper and I really enjoyed the smooth writing (I tend to only write with American #2 pencils like a [General's Semi-Hex](https://www.generalpencil.com/store/p37/498.html){:target="_blank"}{:rel="noopener"} or a cheap [USA Gold](http://usagoldpencils.com/products/usa-gold/productsusa-gold24ct-usa-gold-classic-wood-pencils/){:target="_blank"}{:rel="noopener nofollow"} or something).

-The case is large, very similar to the Tombow Mono 100 case in how it opens, and it comes with a eraser with a plastic holster which is really fancy.
+The case is large, very similar to the Tombow Mono 100 case in how it opens, and it comes with an eraser with a plastic holster which is really fancy.
 The pencils are held in place with little dividers, which should help your cores from shattering during shipment.
 I like the Hi-Uni case the best, but this is nice.

 ![Mitsubishi Uni HB Pencil Box](/assets/img/blog-images/mitsubishi-uni-hb-pencil/box-open.jpg){: .half-width}